Panton Chair by Verner Panton for Vitra

 Dimensions: 19.75"w | 24"d | 34"h | 17.5 h seat"

 - Back, seat, and foot are made of dyed polypropylene with a lustrous matte finish.

-- The original version of the chair, called the Panton Classic and made of rigid polyurethane with a gloss finish, is also available.
+- The Original version, the Panton Classic chair, is made of rigid polyurethane with a gloss finish, and is also available to order.